muratk5n/thirdwave/en/README.md

 ---

-But the nepotism charge is warranted; the familial relation puts you further ahead among advisers, they're supposed to be equals but the relative becomes more equal among equals.
+The nepotism charge is warranted; the familial relation puts you further ahead among advisers, they're supposed to be equals but the relative becomes more equal among equals.
 I dont think that's good.

 ---